vuejs-translations/docs-cs/src/guide/scaling-up/testing.md

 #### First-class debugging experience {#first-class-debugging-experience}

-While developers have traditionally relied on scanning logs in a terminal window to help determine what went wrong in a test, modern end-to-end (E2E) test frameworks allow developers to leverage tools that they are already familiar with, e.g. browser developer tools.
+While developers have traditionally relied on scanning logs in a terminal window to help determine what went wrong in a test, modern end-to-end (E2E) test frameworks allow developers to leverage tools that they are already familiar with, např. browser developer tools.

 #### Visibility in headless mode {#visibility-in-headless-mode}